 Following the global financial crash, many casual dining restaurant (CDR) operators blamed their performance on the rise of fast casual, pointing fingers at the Chipotles and Paneras of the world.
 While this was certainly part of the story, there were also more underlying dynamics shifting the industry that were passed over.
 This is just one case of a symptom being falsely convicted as the underlying cause.

 Intellectually rigorous analysis not contaminated by bias can help determine what’s truly causing the problem.
 Without good, solid, actionable, intelligence, restaurant chains will find themselves lost in a sea that’s gradually being filled with AI, IBM Watsons, and delivery bots.

 We often read headlines declaring, “People are Going Out to Eat Less.”
 While that might be true for some categories and geographies, consumers are still going out to eat (even during a so-called restaurant recession).
-The chains that find success in even the downturns have taken the time to look internally: at their people, products, processes, and physical environment — as well as externally, to their competitors.
+The chains that find success in even the downturns think about how to grow a restaurant by taking the time to look internally: at their people, products, processes, and physical environment — as well as externally, to their competitors.